bvds/andes/docs/guides/manager_guide/README.md

 <a name="UsersTab"></a>
 ## Users Tab

 Lists which users can log into the Space Client and run applications.

+{@img SpaceMgrUsers.png}

 Click a user name to view more information about the user.
 Click the plus icon to invite a user.
 Click a checkbox and the trash icon to delete a user.